andredunford/tk2402_field_programmer/README.md

 - PostgreSQL 9

 ## Installation
 Clone the repository and install all python package requirements listed in [requirements.txt](requirements.txt).
 It is recommended that a new Python virtual environment is created for this purpose.
-In general, requirements can be installed with the following command (Linux):
+In a Linux environment, these requirements can be installed with the following command:
 `pip install -r requirements.txt`
 #### Database Setup
 Install PostgreSQL and create a database with the structure provided in [pg_dump.sql](pg_dump.sql).
 This dump file can be reconstituted with the pg_restore command provided with PostgreSQL.
 As structured, the database should be named "kenwood" with default username "postgres" and password "postgres".
 If you wish to use custom credentials, the connection properties can be changed in [kenwood_interface.py](kenwood_interface.py#L14).

 ## Launch
 To launch the application, run the script [kenwood_interface.py](kenwood_interface.py).
+`python3 kenwood_interface.py`
 This will start a Flask development server on your host computer at 0.0.0.0 port: 5050.

 Navigate to the host address and port from any browser with network access to the server.
 > <yourhostname/IP>:5050